 What is the Review and Assessment of the Formulation and Implementation of Monetary Policy?
 (RAFIMP)

-RAFIMP is a review of how we have made decisions about monetary policy in the past 5 years and how those decisions were brought into effect.
-This is the first time we have done this review — after it became a legal requirement in 2018.
-However, we have been carrying out regular reviews of monetary policy to hold ourselves accountable for our actions.
+RAFIMP is a review of how we have made decisions about monetary policy in the 5 years from 2017 to 2022 and how those decisions were brought into effect.
+This is the first time we did this review — after it became a legal requirement in 2018.
+However, we had previously been carrying out regular reviews of monetary policy to hold ourselves accountable for our actions.

 What RAFIMP covers